 It is fun to begin piano lessons with new piano friends.
-Blast Off to Piano focuses on piano while building a foundation in music which can later be translated to any instrument as the child matures.
+Keyboard Kids focuses on piano while building a foundation in music which can later be translated to any instrument as the child matures.
 Students learn to correctly identify and count rhythms as well as names of keys on the piano in a week long class.

 A class must have at least 4 children in the group.
 Cancellation will result when less than required number of students enroll.

 There can be no more than one year age difference between students in the class.

 Classes are held Monday – Saturday on demand.

 If a class is missed there is no makeup lesson, but the assignment will be emailed to you.

 Parents are responsible for bringing and picking up students on time.

 Students need to bring their music book to each class.